kubernetes/website/docs/concepts/overview/kubernetes-api.md

 ## OpenAPI definition

-Complete API details are documented using [OpenAPI](https://www.openapis.org/).
+Complete API details are documented using [Swagger v1.2](http://swagger.io/) and [OpenAPI](https://www.openapis.org/).
 The Kubernetes apiserver (aka "master") exposes an API that can be used to retrieve the Swagger v1.2 Kubernetes API spec located at `/swaggerapi`.
 You can also enable a UI to browse the API documentation at `/swagger-ui` by passing the `--enable-swagger-ui=true` flag to apiserver.

 We host a version of the [latest {{page.version}} API documentation UI](https://kubernetes.io/docs/api-reference/{{page.version}}/).
 This is updated with the latest release, so if you are using a different version of Kubernetes you will want to use the spec from your apiserver.